uzswe/golang/README.md

 ### Who Is This For?

-- Beginners who have never coded before.
+- For new beginner level learners,
-- Developers looking to learn GO from scratch.
+- Programmers who want to learn GO from scratch.
-- Anyone interested in building efficient and scalable applications with GO.
+- For anyone interested in building efficient and scalable applications using GO.

 #### Start your GO programming journey today! 🚀